janlonden/kuvaify/README.md

 **transitionOverlap**

 Fade in and out transition overlap amount.
-Takes a value between 0.1 and 1.
+Takes a value between 0 and 1.
 Lower values equals more overlap.
-A value of 1 might increase performance.
+A value of 1 should increase performance.

 ```
-transitionOverlap: 0.2
+transitionOverlap: 0
 ```

 **transitionScale**